psychemedia/storytelling-notes/fairy-lore-in-court/carrick-witch/carrick-witch-4.md

 ...

-The master also stated that a blind man called have a communication with his child in the house, he asked him to take out the child and he said he would’nt.
+The master also stated that a blind man called have a communication with his child in the house, he asked him to take out the child and he said he would'nt.
 His name is Doheny.

 Alderman Hackett—Is he the husband of the celebrated witch?